-The RIPE NCC gives initial support to LIRs and Direct Assignment Users during their set-up phase.
-Information and support is also extended to potential LIRs and Direct Assignment Users.
+The RIPE NCC gives initial support to LIRs and Direct Assignment Users (DAUs) during their setup phase.
+Information and support is also extended to potential LIRs and DAUs.

-- To support new LIRs and Direct Assignment Users during their set-up phase by introducing them to the relevant tools, procedures and guidelines - To give potential LIRs and Direct Assignment Users enough information to make an informed choice as to whether or not they become an LIR - To prepare LIRs and Direct Assignment Users so that they are able to make use of the RIPE NCC's services
+- To process new LIR and DAU applications smoothly and efficiently from beginning to end - To support new LIRs and DAUs during their set-up phase, introducing them to the relevant tools, procedures and guidelines - To give potential LIRs and DAUs enough information to make an informed choice as to whether or not they enter into an agreement directly with the RIPE NCC

+• To prepare LIRs and DAUs so that they are able to make use of the RIPE NCC's services